Mammalian-wide interspersed repeat

-Mammalian-wide interspersed repeats (MIRs) are transposable elements in the genomes of some organisms and belong to the group of Short interspersed nuclear elements (SINEs).
+Mammalian-wide interspersed repeats (MIRs) are transposable elements in the genomes of some organisms and belong to the group of short interspersed nuclear elements (SINEs).

 Incidence

 MIRs are found in all mammals (including marsupials).

 In human

 It is estimated that there are around 368,000 MIRs in the human genome.

 Structure

 The MIR consensus sequence is 260 basepairs long and has an A/T-rich 3' end.

 Propagation

-Like other Short interspersed nuclear elements (SINEs), MIR elements used the machinery of LINE elements for their propagation in the genome, which took place around 130 million years ago.
-They cannot retrotranspose anymore since the loss of activity of the required reverse transcriptase.
+Like other short interspersed nuclear elements, MIR elements used the machinery of long interspersed nuclear elements (LINE) for their propagation in the genome, which took place around 130 million years ago.
+Since the loss of activity of the required reverse transcriptase they can no longer retrotranspose.